amit-jain-diy/azureretailpricesapi/README.md

 https://prices.azure.com/api/retail/prices

-If you execute this API, you will notice that one can download 100 rows at a time This Python script can download retail prices for a specific region
+If you execute this API, you will notice that one can download 100 rows at a time

+Oython Scripts
+1. Azure_get_price_by_Region.py : Get prices for all services for a specific Region
+2. Azure_get_price_Disks.py : Get prices for managed disks for all regions
+3. Azure_get_price_VM.py : Get VM prices for a specific region

 Installation
 1. Create a folder on C Drive "c:/temp/azureretailpricesapi"